bentonwatson/BabyEcommerceSite/README.md

 # Sample Projects
 NON-functional!
+The projects below are not intended for public use.
-Project used for practice and display only.
+Used for practice and display only.

+Related Project code repositories: